SCIENCE OUTREACH

 - read a Simply Science article

-To effectively reach the larger objective of engaging the interest of local community members, I spent time researching the age group, local history and culture.
-I wanted I incorporated as many aspects of geomatics as possible: cartography, online mapping, satellite.
-But my most important goal was to meet the students where they were at, by building the project around something fun.
+To help meet the broader goal of getting local community members excited about geomatics, I began by researching the target age group, as well as the history and culture of Inuvik.
+I aimed to incorporate as many aspects of geomatics as possible—cartography, online mapping, and satellite data—but my most important goal was to meet the students where they were, by building the project around something fun and accessible.

-What I didn't know, I sought out myself: sensitivity training for Indigenous engagement, training programs for the software being used (FME and ArcGIS Online), and mentorship with other mapping folks using Minecraft as a teaching tool.
+To prepare, I took initiative in filling in my own knowledge gaps: I completed sensitivity training for Indigenous engagement, enrolled in training for the software being used (FME and ArcGIS Online), and connected with mentors who were already using Minecraft as a teaching tool.

 Development

-Spending the summer in Inuvik, I worked with the summer students and taught them basic geomatics.
-Based on their interests, I added fieldwork sessions using handheld GPS receivers.
-I encouraged them to follow their interests in 3D modelling by learning SketchUp and building a replica of the satellite antennas.
+I spent the summer in Inuvik working alongside the two summer students, teaching them basic geomatics concepts.
+Based on their interests, I introduced fieldwork sessions using handheld GPS receivers.
+I also encouraged them to explore 3D modeling with SketchUp and create a replica of the satellite antennas.

-Of course with any new approach, some mistakes will be made along the way.
-The important thing was to keep learning, trying, and asking for help when we needed it.
+As with any new approach, we encountered some challenges along the way—but the key was to keep learning, experimenting, and asking for help when we needed it.